-Supreme Court of of Western Australia No:

-Court of Appeal Application in an appeal
+Supreme Court of Western Australia Court of Appeal No: Application in an appeal

-Parties to the appeal Appellant Respondent

 Applicant Appellant/Respondent

 Application 1 The applicant applies for -

-Conference between parties [Tick one box] The parties to this application have conferred about the issues giving rise to this application and have not resolved them.
-The parties to this application have not conferred about the issues giving rise to this application because 2
+Conference between parties [Tick one box] The parties to this application have conferred about the issues giving rise to this application and but have not resolved them.
+The unresolved issues are:2

+☐ The parties to this application have not conferred about the issues giving rise to this application because because: 3

+Signature of Date:

+applicant or

-Signature of applicant or lawyer Applicant/Applicant's lawyer Date:
+lawyer Applicant/Applicant's lawyer

-- 1. State - the order or orders sought; and - the written law and provision under which the application is made. - 2.
+- 1. State - the order or orders sought; and - the written law and provision under which the application is made. - 22.
+List the unresolved issues in numbered paragraphs. - 3.
 State the reasons why the parties have not conferred.